matdurand/node-ls/README.md

 * a react single page app client
 * a cli interface

-Note: **THIS IS HIGHLY UNSECURE AS YOU ARE ABLE TO LIST THE CONTENT OF ANY FOLDER ON THE SERVER.**
 ## Launching the project
 ### The rest api and react application